 If you are constantly consuming cold foods and drinks, the Spleen has to work very hard to warm the contents of your Stomach to the point that nutrients can be extracted.
 Eventually, this leads to Spleen Qi and yang deficiency, which eventually leads to dampness.
 A weak Spleen does not hold the Liver in check and Liver Qi stagnation is the result.

 Pathology of the Spleen and the Liver are at the root of most American’s health concerns, so proper diet is critical for preventing and/or treating these issues.
 To read more about the dietary recommendations that are specific to your particular diagnosis, please click here.

 - Your meals should leave you feeling satisfied for at least 2-3 hours and you should not spend an inordinate amount of time between meals thinking about food.
 If you find yourself thinking about food all the time or fighting cravings, try including more healthy fats in your diet, such as full-fat dairy products, coconut oil, olive oil, or nuts.

-- If you have weight to lose, try to eat three meals a day on a consistent schedule without any snacking in between.
+- If you have weight to lose, try to eat two or three meals a day on a consistent schedule without any snacking in between.
 This practice will help you to relearn the sensations of hunger and fullness and will give your digestive system a valuable rest between meals.

 - Meals should be prepared deliberately and thoughtfully, and should be eaten in an environment that is relaxed.
 You should avoid eating when you are feeling strong emotions or when you are rushed.
 It is best not to eat while performing other activities such as reading, watching TV, holding an intense conversation or arguing.